Colombia with Kids: 3-Week Family Itinerary

 We were lucky enough to be there on a weekday, so it wasn’t very crowded and there were no beach vendors around to disturb us.
 As the kids played in the sand, we sat there smiling, knowing we were in a tropical paradise and that the trip had just begun.

-Days 3-8: Trek to Ciudad Perdida with Kids
+Days 3-8: Lost City Trek with Kids

-We became aware of the Ciudad Perdida hike (the “Lost City” hike) a few years ago and we instantly added it to our bucket list.
+We became aware of the Lost City trek to Ciudad Perdida a few years ago and we instantly added it to our bucket list.
 Ciudad Perdida sits over 3,600 feet above sea level, on a mountainside ridge in the lush jungle of the Sierra Nevada mountains.
-It was founded around 800 AD (650 years earlier than Machu Picchu) and was rediscovered in the early 1970’s.
+It was founded around 800 AD (650 years earlier than Machu Picchu) and was rediscovered in the early 1970s.

 This was perfect!
 A private Lost City tour removed our concerns about the kids being too slow for the group.
-By adding two extra days, the daily hiking distances were well within our kid’s known hiking capabilities.
+By adding two extra days, the daily hiking distances were well within our kids’ known hiking capabilities.

-Days 9-10: Rodadero & Tayrona National Park
+Days 9-10: Rodadero and Tayrona National Park

 Playa El Rodadero is another beautiful beach along the Caribbean Sea.
 Given it’s central to town, it was much busier than Playa Salguero, but it was a ton of fun.
 Our kids quickly made friends with some local kids and played for hours in the sand and surf.